 "Etihad continues to lead the negotiations," said Andrea Giuricin, a transport analyst at Milan's Bicocca University.
 "If they want a deal, Alitalia will have to agree."

 Etihad declined to comment on the letter or the status of the talks.
 Alitalia could not immediately be reached for comment.

-Any large job cuts are likely to stir opposition from Italy's notoriously powerful unions, although labor officials have already signaled a willingness to negotiate, given that Alitalia has few options outside an Etihad deal.
+Any large job cuts are likely to stir opposition from Italy's notoriously powerful unions, although labour officials have already signalled a willingness to negotiate, given that Alitalia has few options outside an Etihad deal.